flakjakk/working-band/docs/source/alternatives.rst

 ## Sources for backing tracks

 The best way to use tracks would be an mp3 player of some kind - an iPad with SoundCue installed is *very* handy for this, but there are other options.
 You can use a laptop just as well.

+There are only two options if you want backing tracks.
+Either you purchase them from providers or you make your own.

 ### The Internet